KL Guided Domain Adaptation: Approach

 We consider the below two assumptions of the representation $z$ on the source domain:

 \begin{assumption} $I_S(z,y)=I_S(x,y)$, where $I_S(\cdot, \cdot)$ is the mutual information term, calculated on the source domain.
 In particular:

 \end{assumption} This is often referred to as the ``sufficiency assumption'' since it indicates that the representation $z$ has the same information about the label $y$ as the original input $x$, and is sufficient for this prediction task (in the source domain).
-Note that the data processing inequality indicates that $I_S(z,y)\leq I_S(x,y)$, so here we assume that $z$ contains maximum information about $y$. \begin{remark} Assumption \ref{assumption1} is an optimization goal of the training process on the source domain. \end{remark} \quad In particular, $l_{train}$ (with an additive constant) is an upper bound of $-I_S(z,y)$, which is an upper bound of $-I_S(x,y)$.
-Thus, minimizing $l_{train}$ will enforce $I_S(z,y)$ to be equal to $I_S(x,y)$.
-For a more detailed discussion of this, please refer to, for example, \citet{alemi2016deep}.
+Note that the data processing inequality indicates that $I_S(z,y)\leq I_S(x,y)$, so here we assume that $z$ contains maximum information about $y$.